Larry vs. Michael J. Fox

 "Larry vs. Michael J. Fox" is the eighth season finale of the American television comedy series Curb Your Enthusiasm.
-The eightieth episode overall, it was written by series creator Larry David, Alec Berg, Jeff Schaffer, and David Mandel, and directed by Berg.
+The eightieth episode overall, its story was written by series creator Larry David, Alec Berg, Jeff Schaffer, and David Mandel, and it was directed by Berg.
 It originally aired on HBO in the United States on September 11, 2011, to an audience of 2.04 million viewers.
-David approached Fox with the idea of the episode in 2011, and a reluctant Fox agreed, finding the pitch to be humorous.
-Michael Bloomberg, former Mayor of New York City, guest starred in the episode as himself.

-The series stars Larry David as a fictionalized version of himself, following his life as a semi-retired television writer and producer in Los Angeles.
-In the episode, Larry is convinced that Michael J. Fox is purposefully using his Parkinson's diagnosis to treat him poorly.
+The series stars David as a fictionalized version of himself, following his life as a semiretired television writer in New York.
+In the episode, Larry is convinced that Michael J. Fox (himself) is purposefully using his Parkinson's diagnosis to treat him poorly.
 He schemes to prove this, which only makes his life continuously worse with each attempt.
-Concurrently, Larry dates a woman with a flamboyant son, whose mother refuses to accept the fact he might be gay.
+Concurrently, Larry dates a woman, Jennifer (Ana Gasteyer), with a flamboyant son, and she refuses to accept the fact that he might be gay.
 After being told he loves fashion, Larry gives him a birthday gift that is quickly deemed inappropriate.

+David approached Fox with the idea of the episode in 2011, and a reluctant Fox agreed, finding the pitch to be humorous.
+Michael Bloomberg, former Mayor of New York City, guest starred in the episode as himself.
 "Larry vs. Michael J. Fox" received mixed reviews from critics, with some feeling it was not a satisfactory conclusion to the already disliked season, while others have called it one of the series' best episodes.
 Despite the mixed critical reception, it was deemed an instant classic by fans of Curb Your Enthusiasm, as claimed by The Hollywood Reporter.
 It has received analysis from critics, scholars, and experts on Parkinson's since its airing.